 Bodega 50 | Allen Road | London N16 8RZ

 If you’re looking for a fun day out with your dog in London, there are plenty of activities to choose from.
-From dog cafes to parks and even boat rides, your furry friend is sure to enjoy themselves.
+From going to the movies to parks and even boat rides, your furry friend is sure to enjoy themselves.
 Here are some of the best dog-friendly activities in London:

 1. Watch A Movie